 11

-background: linear-gradient(top, #ddd 0, #eee 15%, #fff 40%, #fff 70%, #eee 100%);
+| .docIcon{ background:#eee; background: linear-gradient(top, #ddd 0, #eee 15%, #fff 40%, #fff 70%, #eee 100%); border:1px solid #ccc; display:block; width:40px; height:56px; position:relative; margin:42px auto;} |

 1